sofielohr/project/PROCESS.md

 #### Day 13
 I figured out why the bubble chart was not updating: I was selecting and naming the wrong names so it did not remove or join.
 Also I added the update for the line chart axis and the update for the piechart, but this is not right yet.
 When clicking on a country, the chart updates to the default value "incoming", also when it's set to "outgoing".
 I tried to always set the tickbox to the default setting when updating but this is not working yet.
+#### Day 14
+For the bubble chart I use the reverse function (for color) because the color scheme is from red to blue instead of the other way around.
+I thought this worked but today I found out the colors are (in my opinion randomly) switching from the reverse to the not reverse.
+For example: If I change the year to 2013 it works, then 2014 again correct but back to 2013 all the ‘hot’ countries are suddenly blue instead of red.
+I fixed this by manually setting the colors in an array.

+#### Day 15
+The tooltips were not working correctly, I only showed the country name but not the values.
+I fixed this (with help) after putting it inside a 'foreignObject' so javascript recognizes as a html.
+This way it works for all the graphs.

 ###
 https://www.d3-graph-gallery.com/graph/bubble_legend.html